 5. Update the JVM used to start your instance.

 It is important to note that with OpenJDK and Oracle JDK 11, the support of Java Web Start was dropped.
-This means that in the Jenkins interface, there is no button to start and connect an agent to the master.
-It is now required to use a CLI to start the agents connected to the master with the JNLP protocol.
+This means that in the Jenkins interface, there is no button to start and connect an agent to the controller.
+It is now required to use a CLI to start the agents connected to the controller with the JNLP protocol.
 When using Maven jobs, it’s also good to know that you need to do some configurations to be able to build project not requiring Java 11.
 This is documented in the Maven jobs and Java versions compatibility knowledge base article.
 As of now, there is no Docker image of CloudBees Jenkins Distribution including Java 11.
 The support of Java 11 for other CloudBees products is not planned yet.

 Stay up to date